smkirby/simlang2022/index.md

 - 10th March at noon (released 17th February)
 - 7th April at noon (released 24th March)

-The assignments will be available to start working on after the last lab that relates to the content being assessed.
+The assignments will be available on Learn to start working on after the last lab that relates to the content being assessed.
 This will usually be two weeks in advance of the deadline.
+You will submit your answers on turnitin as usual.

 *IMPORTANT* we will not be answering any questions about the assessments!
 This might seem harsh, but we have learned from painful experience that answering questions about the assessments after they have been handed out causes very serious problems, both in terms of workload for tutors and in terms of being fair for everyone working on the assessments.
 For example, it strongly disadvantages anyone who starts working on the assessments early, before all the questions have been answered.
 The only practical and equitable way of dealing with this is to have a perfectly level playing field and not answer any questions until all the assessments have been completed.
 Think about them more like take-home exams.
 (N.B. this restriction does not apply if you have a specific adjustment on your student record that allows for clarification on assessment questions.
 If so, please get in touch with Asha.)